tgowon/effective-java-3e-notes/items/item-12.md

 ### Don't make the user parse `toString()` to get useful info

-Do not include any data in the returned string that otherwise could not be acesssed programmatically.
+Do not include any data in the returned string that otherwise could not be accessed programmatically.

 - e.g. do not provide "toppings=sprinkles" if a `getToppings()` accessor does not exist.

-By failing to provide accessors, you turn the `toString` format into a de facto API, even if you've specifed that it's subject to change.
+By failing to provide accessors, you turn the `toString` format into a de facto API, even if you've specified that it's subject to change.

 ### Avoid writing `toString` methods on Static Utility classes and `Enum` classes